fantasy11coin/hostmasternode/doc/tor.md

-TOR SUPPORT IN HMN CORE
+TOR SUPPORT IN FANE CORE
 =======================

-It is possible to run Hostmasternode Core as a Tor hidden service, and connect to such services.
+It is possible to run Fantasy11 Core as a Tor hidden service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others